Alekhine's 1933 Chicago World Record: How 32 Blindfold Games Changed Chess

 Misconception: It's Dangerous for Your Mental Health

-The 1930 Soviet ban fueled fears, but research does not support claims of harm.
+The 1930 Soviet restriction fueled fears, but research does not support claims of harm.
 Blindfold exhibitions are tiring, similar to other high-load cognitive tasks, yet with limits on duration, breaks, and recovery, players avoid adverse effects.

 Misconception: Only Elite Players Can Benefit